SalihKocaturk/ClickClatch/README.md

 # ClickClatch

 ## Description
-This project is a project which you try to click the image that you upload.
-The image dissepears and then appears from different places while you trying to catch and click it.
-Just like the famous catchKenny project.
-I just add some features to this game.
+This project is a game where you try to click on an image that you upload.
+The image disappears and then reappears in different places as you try to catch and click it, similar to the famous CatchKenny project, with added features.

 ## Features
 - Score tracking system.
-- Sign in, Sign up and google sign in by using firebase.
+- Sign in, Sign up, and Google sign-in using Firebase authentication.
-- Ability to change the photo that you click by using firebase.
+- Ability to change the photo that you click using Firebase.
-- Score saving system by using firebase.
+- Score saving system using Firebase real-time database.
-- Showing the ranking of the topscores and their scores by using tableView and firebase.
+- Displaying the ranking of top scores and their scores using a tableView integrated with Firebase.

 ## Technologies Used
 - Swift: The primary programming language used for development.
-- FireBase: Mobile and web application development platform that offers features such as real-time database, authentication, hosting, and analytics.
+- Firebase: Mobile and web application development platform that offers features such as real-time database, authentication, hosting, and analytics.
 - CoreData: CoreData framework is used for data persistence, allowing the app to save and load game progress.

+## README IMAGES
+You can see some photos from the game in the READMEIMAGES folder.

 ## Contact
 For any inquiries or feedback, please contact [Ahmet Salih Kocatürk] at [kocaturksalih8@gmail.com].